What Is Narrative Strategy? Your Guide to Creating a Cohesive Brand Narrative With Storytelling Marketing

 • A realization you had while working on a project

-• A small moment from your day that connects to your message
+• A small moment from your day that illustrates to your message

 • A past experience that shaped how you approach your work

-On their own, these moments may feel small.
+On their own these moments may feel small and unimportant.

-But when they consistently point back to the same perspective, they start to build something bigger: a recognizable brand narrative.
+When micro stories consistently point back to the same perspective, they build a recognizable brand narrative.

 Over time, these short stories help your audience understand: